 The Procyon pupillometer measures your pupil size in a range of light conditions and is used to determine your habitual pupil size.
 This ensures the treatment works seamlessly throughout the day and night, and that you avoid any side effects due to improper measurement of pupil dilation.

 Technology used in the Laser Eye Surgery procedure

 The femtosecond laser took Laser Eye Surgery from being a procedure you need two instruments for, to a one-instrument only procedure, SMILE surgery.
 And the VisuMax is the most precise and energy-efficient femtosecond laser for the job.

-Other advantages of the VisuMax include: it doesn’t increase the pressure excessively inside the eye (so you feel nothing), it reduces chances of complications like sub-conjunctival haemorrhages (the little red marks in the whites of the eyes), and it offers a higher level patient comfort (as you don’t have to move during treatment).
+Other advantages of the VisuMax include: it doesn’t increase the pressure excessively inside the eye (so you feel nothing), it reduces chances of complications like sub-conjunctival haemorrhages (the little red marks in the whites of the eyes), and it offers a higher level patient comfort.

 Carl Zeiss Meditec MEL90 Excimer laser

 Excimer lasers were the technology that revolutionised Laser Eye Surgery and first allowed surgeons to safely remove tiny amounts of corneal tissue and rid patients of refractive errors.